erichfeinstein/TTP-FS/README.md

 In my database, a 'stock' refers to a stock symbol, and a specific user's number of shares owned in that stock.

-#### Purchase
+#### Transaction

-Similarly, each 'purchase' refers to a stock symbol and a specific user, but in this case the number of shares in each row refers to the number of shares purchased at a single time.
+Similarly, each 'transaction' refers to a stock symbol and a specific user, but in this case the number of shares in each row refers to the number of shares traded at a single time.
 This was done to accurately display the user their own transaction history (i.e. if they buy shares multiple times of a single stock).

 ### Note

-Separating Stock and Purchase was done both to simplify the difference between a user's portfolio and a user's transaction history.
+Separating Stock and Transaction was done both to simplify the difference between a user's portfolio and a user's transaction history.
 Additionally, this schema allows for a smooth addition of a **selling** shares feature.

 ## Considerations